houqb/houqb.github.io/index.md

 <img src="https://github.com/Andrew-Qibin/homepage/raw/master/photo.jpeg" align="right" height="160" width="125">

 Qibin Hou received his Ph.D. degree from Nankai University under the supervision of Prof. Ming-Ming Cheng in 06/2019.
-After that, he is a research fellow at National University of Singapore working with Prof. Jiashi Feng.
+From 08/2019 to 08/2021, he was a research fellow at National University of Singapore working with Prof. Jiashi Feng.
+Now, he is an associate professor at School of Computer Science, Nankai University, Tianjin, China.

 Research Interests

-`Semantic Segmentation` `Instance Segmentation` `Object Detection` `Architecture Design` `Neural Architecture Search`.
+`Computer Vision` `Deep Learning`.